-Ben Haaland is an assistant professor at the Stewart School of Industrial & Systems Engineering at Georgia Tech
+Ben Haaland is an adjunct assistant professor at the Stewart School of Industrial and Systems Engineering at Georgia Tech

 Dr. Haaland’s research interests include experimental design, functional data analysis, uncertainty quantification, statistical computing and numeric analysis, machine learning, predictive modeling, evidence synthesis, applications of statistics in medicine and engineering.